Home > Recipes > Staples > Soft Whey Bread (No-Knead)

 Caro Jensen

-This quick and easy whole wheat whey bread recipe creates a protein-packed, soft sandwich loaf that requires no kneading and is ready in 2 1/2 hours.
+This quick and easy whole wheat whey bread recipe creates a protein-packed, soft sandwich loaf.
+A no-knead loaf that's ready in 2 1/2 hours.

 5 from 1 vote